Fire & Expel Peter Cvjetanovic from the University of Nevada, Reno

-But when it comes to one of my peers marching in a very violent and hateful rally with extremists, it’s not that I “didn’t like” it.
-It’s that it shakes me, and many others, to our very core.
-These are groups that promote the killing of people who are not like them and violence against those who disagree with them.
-In fact, these groups killed Heather Heyer.
+Kevin Page has failed to acknowledge that these are groups that promote the killing of people who are not like them and violence against those who disagree with them.
+In fact, it was this march that killed Heather Heyer.
 This is not about “not liking” what Peter did.
 Peter participated and contributed his physical presence to this march.
 He booked a ticket from Nevada to Virginia.
 He planned his attendance well in advance.
 When you befriend a Nazi, you are sympathizing with a Nazi, you enable a Nazi, you become the Nazi.

 Peter recently said in an interview that he ‘condemns’ Nazis and stresses he isn't an 'angry racist'.
-Peter, that's where you and I are the same.
-I, too, hate Nazis, and I too am not an angry racist.
-But the difference between you and me is that I mean it when I say that.
-You cannot ‘condemn’ them and also participate in a rally with them.
+Peter, you cannot ‘condemn’ them and also participate in a rally with them.
 It can't be both.
 Your actions have spoken louder than your words.
-When you contribute to the problem, you become the problem.
-This is the flaw in your logic, and why no one believes you, despite you trying to clear your name.

 I am all for freedom of speech, but there’s a huge difference between expressing your views civilly versus participating and marching in a violent rally joined by the KKK and Neo-Nazis.
 Free speech is not freedom from consequence at an institution of higher learning.

-So, it comes down to this: the university can take action, it does not want to fire Peter.
-It has found a politically correct way to say ‘yea this sucks, and we can do something about it, but we don’t care enough to’.
+So, it comes down to this: the university can take action, it just does not want to fire Peter.
+They have found a politically correct way to say ‘yea this sucks, and we can do something about it, but we don’t care enough to’.
 Nevada is an at-will state – in U.S. labor law, it means an employee can be dismissed by an employer for any reason (that is, without having to establish “just cause” for termination), and without warning.

-The university’s decision is beyond embarrassing, and scary for the current students who are not white.
+The university’s decision is beyond embarrassing, and scary for all current students who attend the school.
 The University of Nevada, Reno does not care about you.
 Sorry.

 To those who signed this petition, or to those reading who oppose their decision– here’s what you can do: